-- Overview: Check system responsiveness for displaying aircraft positions - System and environment state: Deployment environment working correctly with less than 500 tracked aircraft (all actual aircraft are tracked). - External stimulus: 50 Hz update of ATC system. - System response: radar/sensor values are computed, new position is displayed to the air traffic controller with maximum error of 5 meters. - Response measure: Fusion and display process completes in less than 45 ms 95% of the time, and in less than 50 ms 99% of the time.
+- Overview: Check system responsiveness for displaying aircraft positions - System state: Deployment environment working correctly with less than 500 tracked aircraft. - Environment state: All aircraft tracking hardware is functional. - External stimulus: 50 Hz update of ATC system. - System response: radar/sensor values are computed, new position is displayed to the air traffic controller with maximum error of 5 meters. - Response measure: Fusion and display process completes in less than 45 ms 95% of the time, and in less than 50 ms 99% of the time.
 There is an absolute deadline of 55 ms.